-6. Clean and Organize Firm Workspace.
-It is likely that the examiners will request to take a tour of the firm's facilities, office space and trading floor.
-As a result, prior to the arrival of the examiners, the CCO should conduct a walk-through of the firm's office space to ensure that the office is clean and organized, and sensitive information is secured.

-7. Other Actions to Take Prior to the Exam.
+- Clean and Organize Firm Workspace.
+It is likely that the examiners will request to take a tour of the firm's facilities, office space, and trading floor.
+As a result, prior to the arrival of the examiners, the CCO should conduct a walk-through of the firm's office space to ensure that the office is clean and organized, and sensitive information is secured. - Other Actions to Take Prior to the Exam.
 Preparing for a regulatory exam will take a significant amount of time and effort to gather the necessary information requested.
 As part of these efforts, however, the firm should remain proactive in reviewing firm documents to ensure, among other things: (i) firm documents are current, such as the Form ADV, Form BD, organizational charts, and written supervisory procedures; (ii) the firm has taken corrective action to resolve any deficiencies identified in prior exams or enforcement matters; and (iii) customer complaint files are complete and appropriately addressed.
 This review allows the firm to be proactive in identifying potential issues, as well as being prepared to address such issues that may be raised by the exam staff during their review.

-B. Advanced Notice of the Exam Provided by the Regulator
+Advanced Notice of the Exam Provided by the Regulator

 In general, the exam staff should provide the firm with a letter requesting information prior to the on-site visit.
 The scope and specific documents requested in the letter generally will depend on the type of examination - e.g., whether it is a routine or cause examination.
 For example, as part of a cause examination, the staff may request information related to activity of a particular trader or transaction.
-In addition, the staff's request letter will typically provide for a "review period" - i.e., a specific time period in which the examiners seek to review the relevant information.28

-Upon receiving the request letter, it is important that the firm review the requested information to determine if certain of the requested items are unclear, ambiguous or inapplicable to the firm's business.
+In addition, the staff's request letter will typically provide for a "review period" - i.e., a specific time period in which the examiners seek to review the relevant information.28 requested information to determine if certain of the requested items are unclear, ambiguous or inapplicable to the firm's business.
 With respect to requests that are unclear or ambiguous, the firm should contact the exam staff and request clarity.
 This may also be an opportunity to request that the staff narrow the scope of its request for issues that appear to be overly broad.
 On the other hand, there may be instances where it is more advantageous for the firm to interpret the request narrowly rather than seek clarification of the requested information.
-In these cases, when responding to the examiners, the firm should be very careful to draft the response to explicitly state the scope of its response based on the firm's understanding of the request.
+In these cases, when responding to the examiners, the firm should make sure to explicitly state the scope of its response.
+That is to say, the firm should clearly say what it understands the examiner's requests to be.